rhyolight/numenta-web/packages/numenta.com/pages/blog/2018/08/17/thalamus-snubbed.md

 ---
 author: Subutai Ahmad
-description: "How an overlooked part of the brain may be essential to understanding intelligence.
-Admit it, you’ve been ignoring the thalamus, haven’t you?
-Turns out you’re not alone.
-Even many neuroscientists have a very simplistic notion of thalamic function and tend to ignore it.
-As a result, although there has been significant computational work on various aspects of the neocortex, there are almost no computational models of the thalamus.
-Fortunately, that may be changing."
+description: "The thalamus is an often overlooked part of the brain, but over the last few decades, scientists have discovered a wealth of information about it.
+This blog post will cover how the thalamus works and the surprising but critical role it plays in intelligent function."
 date: 2018/08/17
 hideImage: true
 org: VP of Research